 What is a serviced apartment?

-Put, a service apartment is a fully furnished apartment, available for both short-term and long-term stays.
-They provide various amenities for daily use, regular housekeeping, and other services.
-They can be seen as something like hotels, but more affordable.
-Most serviced apartments are rented for short stays, like a vacation or business trip.
+A service apartment is a fully furnished apartment available for both short-term and long-term stays.
+It provides various amenities for daily use, regular housekeeping, and other services.

 What is a condominium?